How to Animate AI Art: Tools and Techniques (2026)

 What is the best free tool to animate AI art?

-Pika and Luma Dream Machine both offer free tiers.
-Pika's free plan includes limited generations and is best for quick social media content.
-Luma's free tier provides 30 credits per month, enough for roughly 10 short video clips.
-Both support image-to-video conversion with motion prompts.
+Pika, Luma Dream Machine, and Kling AI all offer free tiers.
+Pika's free plan includes 80 credits per month and is best for quick social media content.
+Kling AI gives 66 free credits per day, which is the most generous free offering.
+Luma's free tier supports basic experimentation.
+All three support image-to-video conversion with motion prompts.

 Can I animate AI-generated images without coding?